ryasar79/reduxx/README.md

 myAccount-emailResent: true
 ...
 ```
-and to get and set the state you just need to do this:
+and to get and set the state, you just need to do this:

 ```.js